googlefonts/roboto-flex-spacing-axis-demo/README.md

 3. A variable font is then generated from this new designspace using the standard `fontmake` pipeline.

-4. The new Roboto Flex SPAC can then be compared to Roboto Flex using a [custom testing page](http://gferreira.github.io/roboto-flex-spac/) which synchronizes the spacing axis value in the first with the tracking value in the second, and vice-versa.
+4. The new Roboto Flex SPAC can be compared to Roboto Flex using a [custom testing page](http://gferreira.github.io/roboto-flex-spac/) which synchronizes the spacing axis value in the first with the tracking value in the second, and vice-versa.

 ### Creation of “tight” and “loose” spacing states